beckyrussoniello/facebook-status-archive/README.markdown

 >    t.string   "datetime_string"
 >  end

-CONTROLLERS
+Controllers
 ------------

-### USERS CONTROLLER
+### Users Controller
-	`post_callback` - parses the cookie from Facebook after the user logs in with Facebook Connect.
+	* `post_callback` - parses the cookie from Facebook after the user logs in with Facebook Connect.
 For first-time users, it creates a new model instance with their Facebook info.
 Then, it sets the user's session information.
-	`past_activity` - allows a logged-in user to view their own past activity.
+	* `past_activity` - allows a logged-in user to view their own past activity.
-	`logout` - clears session data and redirects to the logged-out version of the main page.
+	* `logout` - clears session data and redirects to the logged-out version of the main page.
-### WELCOME CONTROLLER
+### Welcome Controller
-	`index` - sets instance variables for the main page.
+	* `index` - sets instance variables for the main page.
-### APICALLS CONTROLLER
+### Apicalls Controller
-	`create` - uses form data to populate an Apicall instance.
+	* `create` - uses form data to populate an Apicall instance.
-	`rtf` - generates an RTF document with the user's statuses and sends it to the user.
+	* `rtf` - generates an RTF document with the user's statuses and sends it to the user.
-	`show` - shows all the statuses in an Apicall.
+	* `show` - shows all the statuses in an Apicall.
-	`match_user` - before filter; ensures that a user deals only with their own Apicalls.
+	* `match_user` - before filter; ensures that a user deals only with their own Apicalls.
-### STATUS CONTROLLER
+### Status Controller
-	`create_statuses` - gets status data from Facebook in the form of JSON.
+	* `create_statuses` - gets status data from Facebook in the form of JSON.
 Parses this data, and uses it to populate a Status instance for each status in the JSON response.

 MODULES